traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise11i.client-grid-with-custom-dropdown-filter.answers.md

     -- It runs the search
     -- It refreshes totalFilteredMatchesAndLabel

+          public runClientGridSearch(aRawQuery: string): void {
+            // Run the search on this client side grid this.gridApi.setQuickFilter(aRawQuery);

+            // Refresh the total matches label
+            this.refreshTotalFilteredMatchAndLabels();
+          }

  4. Change your HTML / Replace the hard-coded "3 Matches" with totalFilteredMatchesAndLabel